 The following guidelines are to help determine eligibility of children referred to the program.
 The guidelines may be considered discretionary but must be regarded as standard for service delivery.

 Boys and girls ages 6-12 will be considered for a math in the Community-based program.
 There may be some exceptions as to age per grant requirements (i.e. Amachi program allows children ages 5-15).
 Children who have reached their 13th birthday will be closed, unless by discretion of Case Manager, their individual need or involvement in a particular program extends their stay on the waiting list.

 Children must be living in families residing in Genesee County or attend school in Genesee County.

 RACE, RELIGION, NATIONAL ORIGIN

 A child should be in good general health with exceptions receiving strict attention and documentation on the parent/caregiver/youth interview and match rules card.
 All medical restrictions and medication should be discussed at Match Introduction and documented on the Match Rules Card.
 There are no restrictions with regard to physically impaired individuals.

 The mental and physical health of a child is discussed at the in-home interview with the parent/caregiver.
 The Case Manager will document any special needs of the child and requirements for matching.
 Occasionally the referral source will be a school or other counselor who may share special needs of the child as a part of the referral with parental permission.

 The legal custody of a child must be clarified.
 The visitations specified by court order must also be considered.
-If the custody remains with a parent/caregiver but the child lives with the other parent/caregiver, special precautions must be taken to ensure that the worker obtain permission to process the referral in writing from parent/caregiver not residing in the home.
+If the custody remains with a parent/caregiver, special precautions must be taken to ensure that the worker obtains permission to process the referral in writing from the parent/caregiving not residing in the home.